The Rosie

 date.
 This night, she suggested they go to his favorite bar.
 She must have been

 more than afraid or shed never suggest a night of drinking.
-If he
+Truth driven,

 wouldnt advance in their sight.
-I had refuge in my bed.
-The steam in his
+I took refuge in my bed and his stream of

-threats contained for the time being.
-But I did hear him pace back and forth
+threats were contained for the time being.
+But I did hear him pace back and

-tormentor of many, had a taste for any lager or ale and thrived on trouble.
+of many, had a taste for Seagrams or any lager or frothy ale.
+Either

 My grandmother had

 issued her last warning that evening.
-If he broke anything, destroyed her
+She didnt mince words.
+If he broke

 Id settled